chammam-houssem/Music-to-CSV/README.md

 - 🎵 Extract metadata from YouTube/YouTube Music URLs
 - 📊 Display song information including title, artist, year, album, and cover image
-- 💾 Automatically save metadata to a local CSV file
+- 💾 Automatically save metadata to a local SQLite database
 - 📚 View your complete music library in a clean table format
+- 🎤 Store and edit lyrics for each song with a dedicated modal interface
 - 📱 Responsive design that works on desktop and mobile
 - 🎨 Clean, minimalist interface with modern styling